-The title of my project is: "A wearable technology to monitor whole body vibrations (WBV)".
-The overarching objective of this project is to develop a wearable technology that measures WBV on the worker, as opposed to the vibrating machinery, and that can be worn during the entire workday.
-This research will give the University of Alberta the unique opportunity to understand and quantify both WBV dose (science and engineering challenges) and its relationship to injury prevention in the Canadian workforce (industrial hygiene).
+The title of my project is: "A wearable technology to monitor whole body vibration (WBV)".
+The overarching objective of this project is to develop a wearable technology that measures WBV on the worker, as opposed to the vibrating machinery.
+This research will give the University of Alberta the unique opportunity to understand and quantify both WBV dose and its relationship to injury prevention in the Canadian workforce.

-I am currently working with a custom made GFT sensor which is a very sensitive tri-axial accelerometer that will be used to measure small frequencies at the Lumber spine.
-I am developing solid models using SolidWorks to virtually test the system then test it using the Unholtz-Dickie shaker located in the Integrated Reliable Oilsands Systems lab at the Univeristy of Alberta.
+I am currently working with a tri-axial accelerometer that will be used to measure vibration at the lumbar spine.
+I am currently: (1) developing solid models using SolidWorks to virtually test the system; and (2) acquiring experimental vibration data for technical validation of the measurement setup.
 MATLAB is used to analyze the data collected.

 - Undergraduate Academic Scholarship, 2017